 Truth is simple as a kid.
 It’s only when we grow up that it fragments into something more challenging.
 The triumph of Pixar is how, through its parables, it consolidates those messy real-world truths into a container that makes it understandable.
 When we see WALL-E trundle around Earth, working away, it feels familiar: That’s us.
 When we see his little eyes go wide at the humans aboard the spaceship, it feels familiar: That’s us, too.
 When we see him shelter his little plant to protect it from a threat, it feels … reflective: That’s not us, but it could be.

 The best stories let us into another experience, but Pixar lets us back into ourselves.
 Up, Brave and Ratatouille take us back to a time of learning, growth and change, when every day was an adventure—new, exciting and possible.
 The lessons here are potently, improbably adult, but the vehicle for all of them is childlike.
 There’s something wondrous about Pixar, and that’s a rare feeling when your days are full of work and conflict and decision-making.

-Going on 20 movies, Pixar has been one of the great moral teachers in popular culture.
+Going on two dozen movies, Pixar has been one of the great moral teachers in popular culture.
 These are movies you grow up with, but also movies that grow up with you.
 You would expect our favorite movies to be those that set us free from the challenges of life, but the brilliance of Pixar reveals our favorite movies are those that engage with those challenges.
 Yet somehow, they do this while making us laugh, giving us reason to celebrate and allowing us to feel hopeful.
 That’s a rare thing at this stage of our lives, because as an adult, all you want in the world is to feel like a kid again.

 Tyler Daswick is a senior writer at Relevant.
 Follow him on Twitter @tylerdaswick.